FEATURED: “Luther war hier. // Luther was here.” Eisleben, Germany (HL, 27 Oct 2016).

 Weimar’s St. Peter and Paul parish church (also called the Herder Church) contains a pulpit that was used by Luther between 1518 and 1540.
 The church also features the 1555 altar triptych.
 The triptych was painted by Lucas Cranach the Senior and Junior, both of whom were Luther’s contemporaries.
 The altar piece is an important testament to Reformation history for Weimar and present-day Thuringia.
 The Herder Church is part of the “Classic Weimar” inscription as UNESCO World Heritage Site since 1998.

 The Town Church of St. Peter and Paul dates back to 1500, although an original church on this site goes back to about 1245.
 With its alternative name as the Herder Church after the Johann Herder, the church is home to the triptych painting begun in 1552 by Cranach the Elder and completed by his son (Cranach the Junior).
-This church is a part of what makes up the "Classic Weimar" UNESCO World Heritage Site in Weimar.
-Photo on 30 Apr 2015.
+This church is a part of the "Classic Weimar" inscription as UNESCO World Heritage Site since 1998.
+Weimar, Germany – 30 Apr 2015.

 Cranach Altar is a triptych depicting Christ's crucification, and is an important artistic and historic piece representative of the Reformation period.
 The four figures at the foot of the cross (viewer left to right) are a resurrected Christ, St. John the Baptist, Cranach the Younger, and Martin Luther.
 The altar was completed in 1555 by Lucas Cranach the Younger, and installed in the Church of St. Peter and St. Paul in 1557.
 This church is a part of the "Classic Weimar" listing as a UNESCO World Heritage Site.
 2015 marks the 500th birthday of Cranach the Younger.
 Weimar, Germany – 30 Apr 2015.